Protect-Democracy/openomb/README.md

 - `--no-archive`: Use if you want to skip the archive (zip) and upload to S3 step.
 - `--no-collection`: Use if you want to skip the collection/scraping step.
+- `--show-progress`: Show progress of the file collection process

 Configure using the following environment variables: